 Besides the essential WordPress plugins for performance and security here is my list of niche plugins I use for most projects (If you want more suggestions for plugins read my list of best WordPress plugins).

 GeneratePress: One of the best WordPress themes (which I use) to start most of my projects.
 It offers a very minimal clean slate for you to start your site.
 Plus you can expand to a page builder if you need more complex layouts.
-I highly recommend adding Elementor which will allow you to build pages with a drag and drop interface (perfect for landing pages!).
+You can also pair this with GenerateBlocks and the WordPress block editor to create any type of landing page.